(Also known as: DNBP; dinosebe; dinitro-general; DN 289)

 SUMMARY

 Dinoseb is a herbicide that was once widely used.
 It has a moderate aqueous solubility, is volatile and has a high potential for leaching to groundwater.
 It is not generally persistent in soil systems but can be persistent in water.
 It is highly toxic to mammals and may cause development/reproduction effects.
-Dinoseb is also a know irritant.
+Dinoseb is also a known irritant.
 It is highly toxic to birds, moderately toxic to fish but presents less of a risk to honeybees.

 Data alerts